How To Get An Instant Bitcoin Loan

 Note that a lower LTV results in a lower interest rate, while a higher LTV would require borrowers to pay more in interest due to the lending risk.

 Another essential aspect to note about LTV is the market volatility effect.
 Due to the unstable nature of cryptocurrencies, the value of a borrower's collateral can fall, causing the LTV to go up.
-One would need to raise the collateral to rebalance the loan-to-value ratio or risk liquidation.
+To get the loan-to-value ratio back in line, one would have to raise the collateral or risk having to sell the property.

-To be on the safe side, one has to monitor their LTV, especially in times of extreme price movements, and adjust timely before the LTV exceeds the platform's liquidation LTV or threshold.
+To be safe, people should keep an eye on their LTV, especially when prices change a lot, and make changes before the LTV goes over the platform's liquidation LTV or threshold.

 Why Take Out A Crypto Loan?